Vai al contenuto

 Add Query to Annotated in the q parameter

-Now that we have this Annotated where we can put more metadata, add Query to it, and set the parameter max_length to 50:
+Now that we have this Annotated where we can put more information (in this case some additional validation), add Query inside of Annotated, and set the parameter max_length to 50:

 from typing import Annotated